paolomonella/ursus/documentation.md

 ## Case 1: manuscript punctuation (GL)

-`<pc ana=".">.</pc>`
+`<pc type=".">.</pc>`

 - means that the manuscript has a full stop and that we would also use a full stop in a contemporary edition.
-- In this code, the value of the @ana attribute records the contemporary punctuation counterpart of the manuscript glyph and belonging to the LL, while the content of the element ('.') represents the manuscript glyph and belongs to the GL.
+- In this code, the value of the @type attribute records the value of the manuscript glyph and belonging to the LL, while the content of the element ('.') represents the manuscript glyph and belongs to the GL.

-`<pc ana=",">.</pc>`
+`<pc type=",">.</pc>`

-- means that the manuscript has a comma, but we would use a full stop in a contemporary edition.
+- means that the manuscript has a dot, and that it represents a weak phrase/sentence distinction (conventionally represented by value "," of @type)

-- In this code, the ',' belongs to the GL and the
-	'.' (the value of the @ana attribute) belongs to the LL.
+- In the above code, the '.' and the '·' characters belong to the GL, while the value of the @type attribute refers to the LL.

-`<pc ana="0">·</pc>`
+`<pc type="0">·</pc>`

-- means that the manuscript has a middle dot, but we would use no punctuation sign in a contemporary edition.
+- means that the manuscript has a middle dot, but it merely is a separator between words: we would use no punctuation sign in a contemporary edition
-- In this code, the '·' belongs to the GL and the '0
-	' (the value of the @ana attribute) belongs to the LL.
+- In this code, the '·' belongs to the GL and the '0' (the value of the @type attribute) belongs to the LL.

-`<pc ana="quote">·</pc>`
+`<pc type="quote">·</pc>`

-- means that the manuscript has a middle dot used as graphical markup to surround a quoted element (for example: «letter "a"»).
+- means that the manuscript has a middle dot used as graphical markup to surround a quoted or emphasized element (for example: «letter "a"»).
 	We would probably use quotes in a contemporary edition.
-- In this code, the '·' belongs to the GL and the string 'quote' (the value of the @ana attribute) refers to the LL.
+- In this code, the '·' belongs to the GL and the string 'quote' (the value of the @type attribute) refers to the LL.
 I'm using a string ('quote') because I cannot use the " quote sign as value of an attribute in XML.

+`<pc type="question">⸟</pc>`

+- means that the manuscript has a "⸟" grapheme, whose meaning/function is similar to our question mark

 ## Case 2: contemporary punctuation not present in the manuscript

 For adding contemporary punctuation not present in the manuscript, I am tentatively inserting some 'contemporary punctuation' in the transcription, but clearly marking it as separate from the GL, as follows:

-    <pc ana=","></pc>
+    <pc type=","></pc>

-where the value of the @ana attribute (belonging to the LL) records the contemporary punctuation, while the fact that the element is void (has no text content) means that there is no glyph in the GL.
+where the value of the @type attribute (belonging to the LL) records the contemporary punctuation, while the fact that the element is void (has no text content) means that there is no glyph in the GL.

 This is a full example of markup of a word simply followed by a space (no ancient punctuation) in the manuscript, but after which we would insert a comma in a contemporary 'readable' edition: